Art of Nursing Competency Framework:

 They reimagine nursing as a proactive, relational, and political endeavour focused on socio-ecological justice rather than just human-centric care, one that integrates non-human actors into nursing too.

-There is a delicately balanced movement between art and science portrayed by experienced nurses, something transcends as it uses the differences between these two forms.
+There is a presence making, delicately balanced movement between art and science portrayed by experienced nurses, something transcends as it uses the differences between these two forms.
 Perhaps if one imagines such work as relational, a sort of ‘dance with a patient’ rather than regulational, a qualification or competence to prove, the human relational aspect of nursing can be seen.

-This relational aspect of nursing is one aspect of a way of knowing that keeps in the human in non human health systems.
+This relational aspect of nursing is one aspect of a way of knowing that keeps in the human in non-human health systems.
 It is what people mean what they say, in a good way, ‘I don’t know what that nurses did, she was just there’.
 Every nurse skilled in the art of nursing knows the effort and skills needed to be ‘just there’.

 This relational aspect is part of artful intelligence™️, a 21st way of knowing that needs to be developed alongside artificial intelligence.